mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 	Subgroup of SymmetricGroup(5) generated by [(1,3)(2,4), (1,4,3,2)]
 	sage: H.list()
 	[(), (1,2,3,4), (1,3)(2,4), (1,4,3,2)]

+.. index:: is_abelian, is_cyclic, gens, gens_small, groups; generators

 We can test to see if the subgroup that we have just created has certain properties by using the appropriate methods. ::